 An email during the festivals regarding new products that you have or giving them a discount on existing ones as a loyalty bonus, could make them happy and feel valued.

 It also makes your name pop-up in front of them from time to time reminding them of you.

 After the retention stage is achieved, you would want your customers to advocate your brand.
 A person is most likely to recommend your brand to their peers if they are satisfied with the service they have received.

-People are also more likely to buy from a brand that their friends/family/colleagues have recommended, as there is an extra trust factor of someone else having tried it before.
+People are also more likely to buy from a brand that their friends/family/colleagues have recommended, as there is an extra trust factor of someone else who has tried it before.